Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: RQ1: Distribution Analysis

-To understand the characteristics and lifecycle distribution of vulnerabilities in LLM systems, we analyzed 529 CVEs collected from diverse components across the LLM supply chain.
-These vulnerabilities were categorized into three layers—data, model, and application—corresponding to key stages in the LLM lifecycle.
-Below, we provide a detailed breakdown of the CVEs associated with each stage.
+To understand the lifecycle distribution of vulnerabilities in the LLM supply chain, we analyzed 529 CVEs collected from diverse components across the lifecycle.
+As shown in \autoref{tab:lifecycle_components_desc}, we provide a detailed breakdown of these results.

-\textbf{Overall Distribution.} As shown in \autoref{tab:lifecycle_components_desc}, vulnerabilities are unevenly distributed across lifecycle stages, with the application layer accounting for 266 CVEs (50.3\%), the model layer 226 CVEs (42.7\%), and the data layer 37 CVEs (7.0\%).
-This distribution indicates that vulnerabilities tend to concentrate in layers where LLM systems directly interact with external inputs (application layer) or handle complex operational workflows (model layer).

-\textbf{Data Layer (37 CVEs, 4.0\%).} The data layer, responsible for managing and processing data, accounted for 37 CVEs (7.0\%).
-This layer includes components such as data indexing systems (21 CVEs, 4.0\%), vector databases (8 CVEs, 1.5\%), and data pipelines (8 CVEs, 1.5\%).
-Vulnerabilities in data indexing systems can lead to issues such as poisoned datasets or data corruption, which can propagate downstream.
-Similarly, vector databases face risks of unauthorized access, potentially exposing sensitive embeddings used in RAG.
+\textbf{Data Layer: 38~(7.2\%) CVEs across 9~(11\%) projects.} The data layer, responsible for managing and processing data, accounted for 38 CVEs across 9 projects, with an average of 4.2 CVEs per project.
+Notably, RAG frameworks were the most affected within this layer, contributing 21 CVEs (4.0\%) from just two projects, indicating a high concentration of vulnerabilities in these systems.
+Vector databases, which store embeddings for semantic search or retrieval, exhibited 8 CVEs (1.5\%) across 3 projects, and these vulnerabilities often involved risks of memory corruption and denial of service~(DoS).
+Similarly, data pipelines accounted for 9 CVEs (1.7\%) across 4 projects, where flaws in data processing mechanisms could result in data corruption or workflow interruptions.

-\textbf{Model Layer (226 CVEs, 42.7\%).} The model layer, encompassing processes such as training, optimization, serving, and inference, exhibited 226 CVEs (42.7\%), making it the second-most affected layer.
-Among these, logging and LLMOps frameworks were particularly vulnerable, with 124 CVEs (23.4\%).
-These weaknesses not only compromise the integrity of the LLM workflows but also expose the broader system to potential attacks, including unauthorized access and code execution.
-Training frameworks accounted for 67 CVEs (12.7\%) and were primarily affected by memory-related vulnerabilities in operators and handling of model files.
-Model serving systems exhibited 21 CVEs (4.0\%), where exploitation could disrupt real-time inference, degrade model availability, or allow attackers to exfiltrate sensitive data.
-Overall, these vulnerabilities in the model layer can have cascading effects on LLM systems and, in some cases, directly impact the victim’s infrastructure.
+\textbf{Model Layer: 226~(42.7\%) CVEs across 31~(40.3\%) projects.} The model layer, encompassing processes such as training, optimization, inference, and serving, exhibited the highest average number of CVEs per project, an average of 7.3 CVEs per project.
+Logging and LLMOps frameworks were found to be particularly vulnerable, with 124 CVEs (23.4\%) spread across 11 projects, highlighting the critical role of operational tools in maintaining LLM workflows and the risks associated with their compromise.
+Training frameworks also contributed significantly, with 67 CVEs (12.7\%) across 9 projects, primarily affected by memory corruption and resource mismanagement vulnerabilities, which could undermine model accuracy or stability.
+By contrast, other components, such as model quantization and inference systems, exhibited a smaller number of CVEs, 7 each from a single project.